rafael-alcocer-caldera/spring-batch-without-xml/README.md

 This is cleaner that the other.
 No need to do other things.
 But remember that you are not copying this folder into your workspace.

+Or

+Copy the folder into your workspace and change the name to  from spring-batch-without-xml-master to spring-batch-without-xml Within Eclipse you can choose Import... -> Maven -> Existing Maven Projects Root directory and browse.
+That's all.

 ## License

 All work is under Apache 2.0 license